isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-march.md

 ### <a name="summary"></a>Samenvatting

-De Partner Center downloaden van software en de uitvoering van licentiesleutels is hersteld.
+De Partner Center voor het downloaden van software en het voldoen aan de licentiesleutel is opnieuw ingesteld.

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep